AshvikMishra/trackSwap/README.md

 Amazon Music does not currently offer a public API for developers, making it difficult to programmatically access or transfer playlists.
 To work around this limitation, this project uses **GUI automation** to scrape song data directly from public Amazon Music playlist web pages.
 Once extracted and cleaned, the script leverages **Spotify’s Web API** to recreate the exact same playlist on the user’s Spotify account — enabling seamless migration between platforms.

-In addition to the command-line interface, the project now includes a **modern PyQt5-based desktop GUI**, which provides:
+In addition to the command-line interface, the project now includes a **desktop GUI**, which provides:
 - A visually styled interface with dark mode
 - Real-time logs of scraping and uploading processes
 - Prompted input collection through popup dialogs